-Often times we’ll get questions about how to propagate houseplants and the inner plant nerd comes out in us.
-Propagation of houseplants can be a great way to multiply your houseplants but can be a daunting task that doesn’t always result in success.
-We certainly encourage everyone who is a houseplant nerd to give propagation a try.
-It can help you learn more about your plants and the act of creating a new plant from an existing plant it just exciting!
+Often times we’ll get questions about how to propagate houseplants and that topic REALLY brings out our inner plant nerd.
+Houseplant propagation can be a great way to multiply your houseplants but can be a daunting task that doesn’t always result in success.
+We certainly encourage everyone who is a houseplant enthusiast to give propagation a try, it can really help you learn more about your plants.
+Plus, the act of creating a new plant from an existing plant it just plain exciting!

-Depending on the plant, you’ll use one of several propagation methods to sprout a new plant.
-The most common propagation methods are dividing, rooting a leaf or rooting a cutting.
-Which ever method you choose, multiplying your houseplants will be an exciting learning experience.
+Depending on the type of plant, you’ll use one of several propagation methods.
+The most common propagation methods are dividing, rooting a leaf, or rooting a cutting.
+Whichever method you choose, multiplying your houseplants will be an exciting learning experience.

 Sansevierias